keresztenymarcell/workbook/docs/module_advanced_enterprise_java.md

 ### Java Enterprise and Spring

 #### What are the possible uses of reflection?

 #### What is Spring?
+The Spring Framework (Spring) is an open-source application framework that provides infrastructure support for developing Java applications.
+One of the most popular Java Enterprise Edition (Java EE) frameworks, Spring helps developers create high performing applications using plain old Java objects.

 #### What is Spring Boot?
 #### What is the major difference between the Standard edition (JSE) and Enterprise edition (JEE)?
 You can choose Spring (Spring Boot) instead of JavaEE.
 Focus on comparing them.
 #### What are the advantages of the Spring Framework?
 Focus on the Core part.